How to calculate interest earned on a savings account

-While it may seem like a couple of pennies now, interest can add up over time.
-Those pennies turn into dollars, then into tens of dollars, and well, you get the rest.
+While it may seem like a couple of pennies now, interest adds up over time—those pennies turn into dollars, then into tens of dollars, and well, you get the rest.
 Whether you are a strict saver who doesn't touch a cent of their savings or a planner who likes to save for specific life events or goals, figuring out how to calculate monthly interest on a savings account starts with a basic understanding of simple and compound interest.

-How much interest will I get on $1,000 a year in a savings account?
+How much interest will I get on $1,000 after a year in a savings account?

-Generally, traditional savings accounts use compound interest6, so to calculate how much annual interest you’ll earn on $1,000 use this equation: A = P(1 +r/n)nt
+Generally, traditional savings accounts use compound interest too.1 To calculate how much annual interest you’ll earn on $1,000, use this equation: A = P(1 + R/N)NT

-If you have an account with $1,000 that compounds monthly at a 1% interest rate, first you would identify all your variables:
+If you have an account with $1,000 that compounds monthly with a 1% APY, first you would identify all your variables.

-A = the total amount you are trying to find
+- A = the total amount you’re trying to find

-t = you are looking to find your interest earned of 1 year
+- T = 1 because you are looking to find your interest earned after 1 year

 And finally, type the equation into a calculator—or use a pencil and paper if you’d like—to get your total amount of $1,010.05.